bogadrian/gatsby-final/src/posts/what-i-learned-from-building-my-blog-with-gatsby.md

 #So, what I’ve learned from building my blog with GatsbyJs?

 Well, I polished my React skills first of all.
-You can take a look at the site Git repository and see how many components I built!
+You can take a look at the site <a href=”https://github.com/bogadrian/gatsby-final”>Git</a> repository and see how many components I built!

 I segmented the site in small components in order to make them as reusable as possible.
 Then I polished out my CSS skills, which really need to be improved.